rixx/books.rixx.de/src/reviews/2018/ethan-of-athos.md

   rating: 5
 ---

 Brilliant fun!
 Take this mostly horrible scifi concept of an all-female planet, reverse it to an all-male planet, then take it *seriously*.
 This poor protagonist doctor, sent out into the hostile and horrfyingly feminine universe, meets the brilliant Ellie Quinn of all people.
-It was SO MUCH FUN.<br />(Also, we get a gay happy end, in a way?
+It was SO MUCH FUN.
+(Also, we get a gay happy end, in a way?
 Aww<a target="_blank" href="http://www" rel="nofollow">www</a>.)